Sympathy Is a Knife

-"Sympathy Is a Knife" is a song by the British singer Charli XCX from her sixth studio album, Brat, released through Atlantic Records.
+"Sympathy Is a Knife" (stylized in sentence case) is a song by the British singer Charli XCX from her sixth studio album, Brat, released through Atlantic Records.
 She wrote and produced it with Finn Keane, while Jon Shave provided additional songwriting.
 A synth-pop track driven by synthesisers and vocoded vocals, it was written about self-comparison, paranoia, insecurities, and suicidal ideation.

 Upon its release, fans speculated that the track was written about Taylor Swift and her relationship with Matty Healy of the 1975.
 This speculation was amplified by Swift reissuing her album The Tortured Poets Department (2024) in the United Kingdom a week after Brats release, blocking it from reaching number one on the UK Albums Chart.
 Following this, the audience at Charli XCX's DJ set in São Paulo chanted "Taylor is dead!", which she condemned.
 She also later debunked the speculation of the track's subject, expressing that the track was written about anxiety, insecurities, and situational self-doubt, and Swift later praised Charli XCX in an interview with Vulture.

 A remix version featuring Ariana Grande was released on 11 October 2024, from the remix album Brat and It's Completely Different but Also Still Brat.
 As opposed to the original version, the remix deals with the pitfalls of being in the public eye.
 The remix, as well as the original version, received positive reviews from critics.
 Many publications believed the remix was one of the album's best, and the original version was included in Consequence's list of the best songs of 2024.
 Both versions charted in various countries; the original received a gold certification from Music Canada (MC).
 Charli XCX included the song in the setlist of her Sweat tour with Troye Sivan throughout 2024 and 2025, and performed it on Saturday Night Live in November 2024.